goyek/goyek/README.md

 See [examples/parameters/main.go](examples/parameters/main.go) for a detailed example.

-`Taskflow` will fail execution if there are unused parameters.
+`Flow` will fail execution if there are unused parameters.

 ### Supported Go versions